How should polished concrete floors be cleaned?

-pH neutral cleaners are essential to be used.
-Any type of bleach detergent or acid based cleaners such as vinegar or ammonia will affect the surface of the floor.
-Any type of abrasive cleaning materials such as scourers or scrubbers will leave unsightly scuff marks and will affect the lustre of the floor
+Only using pH-neutral cleaning agents are essential.
+Do NOT use any bleach detergent or acid-based cleaners such as vinegar or ammonia.
+These cleansers will damage the surface of the floor.
+Do no use abrasive cleaning materials such as scourers or scrubbers will leave unsightly scuff marks and diminish the lustre of the floor.

-If liquids such as tea, coffee, wine or soft drinks are spilled on to the floor, it is best to clean the spills as soon as possible, with clean warm water and a mop.
+If liquids such as tea, coffee, wine or soft drinks spill on the floor, clean the spills as soon as possible, with clean, warm water and a mop.

-Orange and lemon juice or any acidic food or juice must be cleaned off the floor as soon possible as they can etch into the floor and cause possible damage.
+Reactive Stains: Orange and lemon juice or any acidic food or juice must be cleaned off the floor quickly, as they can etch into the floor and cause damage.

-Also consider what cleaners are used in bathrooms, kitchens, en suites, laundries etc; as many cleaners are either acidic or alkaline agents and must be avoided.
-HPC takes no responsibility in floor damage which is as a result of using cleaning agents that are not conducive with maintaining your floors.
-As stated above, we only recommend using a pH neutral floor cleaner which you can purchase at hardware stores, Bunnings or cleaning supply stores.
+Carefully consider what cleaners will be used in wet areas like bathrooms, kitchens and laundries.
+Many cleaning products contain acidic or alkaline agents and MUST NOT be used.
+Haynes Polished Concrete takes no responsibility in floor damage, which results from using cleaning agents that are not conducive to maintaining polished concrete floors.
+We only recommend using a pH-neutral floor cleaner which is available for purchase at hardware stores, Bunnings or cleaning supply stores.

 Is polished concrete fixable if it is damaged?

-This is unfortunately something that is not guaranteed.
-Concrete may not crack for many years and then suddenly hairline cracks can appear in the floor.
-This is generally because of ground movement and the reactivity of the soil the slab is laid on.
-If all measures are taken to minimise cracks while the slab is prepared, poured, finished and cured, the slab is still not guaranteed not to crack over time.
+Unfortunately, a concrete floor not cracking is something that cannot be guaranteed.
+Concrete may not crack for many years and then suddenly hairline cracks may appear in the floor.
+When cracking occurs, it is generally because of ground movement and the reactivity of the soil the slab is laid on.
+Even if all measures are taken by the contractors that pour the concrete to minimise cracks while the concete slab is prepared, poured, finished and cured, the slab is still not guaranteed not to crack over time.

-Polished concrete floors are generally not slippery under foot unless it is wet.
-If your floor does gets wet, it is no different to any other hard floor surface and can be slippery.
-Please note, having dogs inside is a risk if they run around in the home a lot as they can slide on the floor and can result in injuries.
-HPC takes no responsibility for the above stated.
+Polished concrete floors are generally not slippery underfoot unless it is wet.
+If the floor does get wet, it is no different from any other hard floor surface and can be slippery.
+Please note, having cats or dogs inside is a risk if they run around in the home often, as they can slide on the floor and can result in injuries.

-Polished concrete isn’t as cold as one may assume due to its thermal mass.
+Polished concrete is not as cold as one may assume due to its thermal mass.
 It retains heat from the sunlight and slowly emits radiant heat throughout the night in winter.
-For this same reason, it will stay cool in summer.
-You can also have hydronic heating placed within the floor in the design stage for new builds.
+For this same reason, the floor will stay cool in summer.
+New homeowners can also opt to have hydronic heating placed within the floor in the design stage for new home builds.

 Polished concrete is best suited for indoor use only since it can be a slippery surface when wet.
-To complement your polished floors inside, it is recommended to have either a grind and seal outside with a clear, slip resistant sealer used or a Pavilion Finish which gives the same grit factor as exposed aggregate but is smooth to walk on.
+To complement the polished concrete floors inside, we recommend to have either a grind and seal outside with a clear, slip-resistant sealer used or a Pavilion Finish which gives the same grit factor as exposed aggregate but the surface is smooth to walk on.